 This three-week Spanish immersion program provides students with an introduction to the history and cultures of Guatemala, and to some of the current challenges faced by this Central American country.
 Three thematic threads are interwoven throughout the readings, texts analyzed, and site visits: I. Cultural and Historical legacies, with a focus on the Maya; II.
 Current realities: environment, public health, education, human rights; and III.
-Projects in social change (fair/direct trade, microfinance, and social entrepreneurship).
+Projects for social change (fair/direct trade, microfinance, and social entrepreneurship).
 The course has a community-based approach in that dialogue and engagement with community members is a central feature; group reflections then follow all the on-site activities with a special focus on the symbolic dimensions of intercultural communication.
 This is a Spanish language immersion program: all students enrolled in the course will make a firm commitment to speak only in Spanish at all times throughout the program.
 There will be two pre-departure sessions on campus at USD near the end of the Spring 2015 semester.
-This course may be used to fulfill three upper-division units for the Spanish Minor or three upper-division elective units for the Spanish Major at the 300-level.

 The program is based in Antigua, where students will study the history of this colonial capital of the region.
 There will be an overnight excursion to the Kaqchiquel ruins at Iximche’ and the Lago de Atitlán in the highlands region.
 A day excursion to Guatemala City includes visits to the Ixchel and Popol Vuh Museums, the Myrna Mack Foundation, and the National Palace, among other sites.
 (Please note that this partial list is tentative and some sites may be changed due to different circumstances.)

 Additional Information: This course may be used to fulfill three upper-division units for the Spanish Minor or three upper-division elective units for the Spanish Major at the 300-level.

 INDIA, VARIOUS LOCATIONS (note: application deadline for this program is December 1, 2014)